moryba/Beth-project/README.md

  <p align="center"><img src="pics/train_hostname_plot.png"></p>

- - eventId and eventName: Event IDs and event names are listed in descending order of their counts, from left to right.
-The logarithmic count scale ranges from (10^1) (10) to (10^6).
+ - eventId and eventName: Event IDs and event names are listed in descending order of their counts, from left to right.The logarithmic count scale ranges from (10^1) (10) to (10^6).
 Event ID (or Event Name) “3” has the highest count, exceeding (10^5).
 Following IDs include “257”, “1005”, “4”, “21”, “1008”, and many others, with gradually fewer occurrences.

  <p align="center"><img src="pics/train_eventid_plot.png"></p>
  <p align="center"><img src="pics/train_eventname_plot.png"></p>

  - stackAddresses: memory values relevant to the process (list of integer) - The image below contains three histograms, each representing the distribution of “Stack addresses list length” across three different datasets: Training, Validation, and Testing.
 The similarity across the three datasets suggests that a model trained on the training dataset would likely generalize well to the validation and testing datasets.
-In addiction, the histograms depict a clear trend of predominantly shorter stack address list lengths across all datasets, with a high degree of consistency and a pronounced drop-off for longer stack lengths.
+In addition, the histograms depict a clear trend of predominantly shorter stack address list lengths across all datasets, with a high degree of consistency and a pronounced drop-off for longer stack lengths.

  <p align="center"><img src="pics/train_stackaddresses-length_plot2.png"></p>
  <p align="center"><img src="pics/train_stackaddresses_plot.png"></p>